Modeling the imprints of large-scale magnetized structures on $\gamma$-rays from extragalactic transients: Fermi -LAT Search for Delayed Signal

-We generated TS maps by performing a likelihood ratio test over the grid of possible coordinates, assuming a point source with a simple photon index $\Gamma = -2$ power law spectral fit.
+We generated TS maps by performing a likelihood ratio test over a grid of possible coordinates, assuming a point source with a simple power-law spectral index, $\Gamma = -2$.
 To find the best fit, we allowed the isotropic and Galactic diffuse background components as well as the sources with TS $\geq 10$ within $3^{\circ}$ from the RoI center to vary in normalization.
-In order to find the most significant features, we used the iterative source-finding algorithm {\tt gta.find\_sources} in \texttt{fermipy} to locate emission peaks on the TS map.
-The most significant features (TS $\geq 9$) are labeled J1911.8+2044 and J1913.2+1901 (see Figure \ref{fig1}).
+To find the most significant features, we used the iterative source-finding algorithm {\tt gta.find\_sources} in \texttt{fermipy} to locate emission peaks on the TS map.
+The most prominent features ($9 \leq TS \leq 25$) correspond to two sub-threshold sources J1911.8+2044 and J1913.2+1901\footnote{We consider sub-threshold sources to be those observed with less than $5\sigma$ significance and not present in existing catalogs} (see Fig.~\ref{fig1}).
 As a final step, we used the {\tt gta.localize} \texttt{fermipy} subroutine to refine the position of each residual (see Table \ref{table1}).
-The uncertainty listed corresponds to a radius of error ellipse at 68\% confidence.
-Figure \ref{fig1} shows $3^{\circ} \times 3^{\circ}$ pre-burst and post-burst TS maps centered on the GRB~221009A location after excluding J1911.8+2044 and J1913.2+1901 from the model.
+The listed uncertainty corresponds to a 68\% C.L. radius of the error ellipse.
+Fig.~\ref{fig1} shows $3^{\circ} \times 3^{\circ}$ pre-burst and post-burst TS maps centered on the GRB~221009A location after excluding J1911.8+2044 and J1913.2+1901 from the model.
 One can see that in both cases, the field is textured with several structures in the TS map.

-The most significant feature in the TS map J1911.8+2044 is offset by $0.983^{\circ}$ from the GRB~221009A position. $\gamma$-ray emission in this region appears to peak after the GRB trigger.
-However, as can be seen in the pre-burst TS map (Left Panel in Figure \ref{fig1}), there appears to be $\gamma$-ray emission in the proximity of J1911.8+2044 at RA = 287$^{\circ}.764$ $\pm$ 0.053, Dec=20.652 $\pm$ 0.054.
-Since we cannot unequivocally rule out $\gamma$ rays potentially produced prior to the GRB onset at this location, we discard the possibility that J1911.8+2044 was induced by GRB~221009A.
+The most prominent sub-threshold peak in the TS map J1911.8+2044 is offset by $0.983^{\circ}$ from the GRB~221009A position. $\gamma$-ray emission in this region appears to peak after the GRB trigger.
+However, as can be seen in the pre-burst TS map (Left Panel in Fig.~\ref{fig1}), there appears to be $\gamma$-ray emission in the proximity of J1911.8+2044 at RA = 287$^{\circ}.764$ $\pm$ 0.053, Dec = 20.652 $\pm$ 0.054.
+Since we cannot unequivocally rule out $\gamma$-rays potentially produced before the GRB onset at this location, we discard the possibility that GRB~221009A induced J1911.8+2044.